 - CPT must be an integral part of your curriculum and must be required by your academic program.

 - You must be receiving course credit throughout the CPT period (DCUs count as course credit).

 - Co-ops cannot occur on your last term of studies (exception for transfers from another institution).

 You are responsible for obtaining CPT (work authorization) prior to each co-op.

 - Successfully secure co-op employment through: SCDConline or a self-directed job search.

-- Communicate with your co-op coordinator to obtain the Supplemental Co-op Agreement for International Students and the Student Co-op Registration Agreement - International Students forms.
+- Communicate with your co-op coordinator to obtain the and the Co-op-Int-Agreement forms.